john-h-kastner/regex-complement-prolog/regex.md

 # Complementing DFA

-Moving from the string representation of a regex to a DFA took a quite a bit of working when all we set out to do was computing its complement.
-At this point taking the complement is fortunately easy.
+Moving from the string representation of a regex to a DFA took quite a bit of work.
+At this point computing the DFA complement is fortunately easy.
 We simply replace the set of final states with its complement.

 ```{.prolog file=regex.pl}
 dfa_complement(DFA, Complement) :-